![[horizontal rule]](acdhr.gif)

 - “Employee” means an individual who is employed by

-the Arizona Board of Regents under the classifications Faculty, Academic
+the Arizona Board of Regents under the classifications faculty, academic

-board and university policies, student employees, graduate
+board and university policies, postdoctoral scholars, student employees, graduate

 students with research or teaching responsibilities, including